mixpanel/docs/pages/docs/tracking-methods/integrations/tealium.md

 var utag_data = {	"tealium_event": "page_view" }
 ```

-into the equivalent javascript:
+Into the equivalent javascript:

 ```javascript
 mixpanel.track('hello from tealium!')
 ```

-*when* a user **loads** the page.
+When a user loads the page.

 Here’s how you can setup this mapping:

-- first, we need to use the `tealium_event` UDO variable to tell Tealium to pass `tealium_event` *values* to the mixpanel tag:
+- Use the `tealium_event` UDO variable to tell Tealium to pass `tealium_event` *values* to the mixpanel tag:

-- click "variables" dropdown and choose "tealium_event"
+- Click "variables" dropdown and choose "tealium_event"

 ![11-Variables](https://github.com/mixpanel/docs/assets/3978760/c8c32537-50ac-4af1-ba36-a8be34bd9180)

-- next, in the **events** menu, we bind the trigger `page_view` (from the UDO `tealium_event`) *to* the mixpanel method `track`:
+- Bind the trigger `page_view` (from the UDO `tealium_event`) *to* the mixpanel method `track`:

-- click 'add’ when it looks like this... and then done
+- Click 'add’ when it looks like this... and then done

 ![12-Categories](https://github.com/mixpanel/docs/assets/3978760/e98f5fa3-8cf6-4be8-8a21-8ebcacdff277)

-- we should now have this binding:
+- You should now have this binding:

 ![13-Binding](https://github.com/mixpanel/docs/assets/3978760/96d8e794-0979-441a-be68-c2cfb471630b)

-this will track the UDO `page_view` whever it appears on our site.
+This will track the UDO `page_view` whever it appears on our site.

-next, we’ll need to give our **event** a **name** in mixpanel...
+Next, give the event a name in mixpanel...

-for this tutorial, we’ll use a **[custom value](https://community.tealiumiq.com/t5/iQ-Tag-Management/Data-Mappings/ta-p/10645#toc-hId-1471722208)** ... this is added as another variable in tealium’s data mapper:
+For this tutorial, we’ll use a **[custom value](https://community.tealiumiq.com/t5/iQ-Tag-Management/Data-Mappings/ta-p/10645#toc-hId-1471722208)** ... this is added as another variable in tealium’s data mapper:

-- click "variables" drop down and choose use custom value:
+- Click "variables" drop down and choose use custom value:

 ![14-CustomValue](https://github.com/mixpanel/docs/assets/3978760/523c41dd-fe1f-42a5-b960-7212f7889693)

-- define your "custom value"
+- Define your "custom value"

 ![15-CustomText](https://github.com/mixpanel/docs/assets/3978760/11e51314-042e-41a8-ad06-eae042cd1747)

-- now, in the **event parameters** menu we need to bind our custom value `hello... from tealium` to the `eventName` *for* `track`:
+- Now, in the **event parameters** menu bind our custom value `hello... from tealium` to the `eventName` for `track`:

 ![16-AddAndDone](https://github.com/mixpanel/docs/assets/3978760/31a484d3-247f-4dfc-8c48-f0bf1dc78ad2)

-- click "add" and "done" when you’ve mapped your custom value to Track : Event Name
+- Click "add" and "done" when you’ve mapped your custom value to Track : Event Name

-our final mapping now looks like this:
+Our final mapping now looks like this:

 ![17-FinalMapping](https://github.com/mixpanel/docs/assets/3978760/c5c1f92b-2c74-4313-8df0-f76a5c046e41)

-if your screen looks similar, you’re ready to save and publish!
+If your screen looks similar, you’re ready to save and publish!

 ![18-SaveAndDone](https://github.com/mixpanel/docs/assets/3978760/e18e645a-58ff-479e-b731-062d2f346b0a)

-we’re almost there! wait a couple moments for tealium to apply the updates to your environment, and then load one of your pages (that has this tag deployed)
+Wait a couple moments for tealium to apply the updates to your environment, and then load one of your pages (that has this tag deployed)

-if you pop open the developer console in your browser... you can see two requests to mixpanel:
+Pop open the developer console in your browser... you can see two requests to mixpanel:

 ![19-debugging](https://github.com/mixpanel/docs/assets/3978760/4b41ba9a-d669-4ac7-80de-00b273644d95)

-if you’re using a [tealium browser extension debugger,](https://chrome.google.com/webstore/detail/tealium-tools/gidnphnamcemailggkemcgclnjeeokaa?hl=en-US) or have forced the utag into [debug mode by modifying the cookie](https://docs.tealium.com/platforms/javascript/debugging/#debug-mode):
+If you’re using a [tealium browser extension debugger,](https://chrome.google.com/webstore/detail/tealium-tools/gidnphnamcemailggkemcgclnjeeokaa?hl=en-US) or have forced the utag into [debug mode by modifying the cookie](https://docs.tealium.com/platforms/javascript/debugging/#debug-mode):

 ```jsx
 document.cookie="utagdb=true";
 ```

-you can see the tag’s rendering states:
+You can see the tag’s rendering states:

 ![20-debugStates](https://github.com/mixpanel/docs/assets/3978760/ac51bae7-d4b4-45d0-817a-1053a6ef7763)

-or... you can skip all that debugging noise and just go to mixpanel, and click into the [events report](https://help.mixpanel.com/hc/en-us/articles/4402837164948-Events-formerly-Live-View-) to see your new fresh event!
+Or... you can skip all that debugging noise and just go to mixpanel, and click into the [events report](https://help.mixpanel.com/hc/en-us/articles/4402837164948-Events-formerly-Live-View-) to see your new fresh event!

 ![21-MixpanelEvents](https://github.com/mixpanel/docs/assets/3978760/28dfb81d-4a72-4177-938c-109a6194e981)

-🥳 congrats! you just implemented Tealium → Mixpanel.
+You just implemented Tealium → Mixpanel.
 You will repeat this process for additional events you wish to create.

 ## Adding Event Properties